Bogdan Maglich

-Bogdan Cvete Maglić (anglicized Maglich, August 5, 1928 – November 25, 2017) was a Serbian experimental nuclear physicist and the leading advocate of a purported non-radioactive aneutronic fusion energy source.
+Bogdan Cvete Maglić (anglicized Maglich, August 5, 1928 – November 25, 2017) was a Serbian-American experimental nuclear physicist and the leading advocate of a purported non-radioactive aneutronic fusion energy source.
 Maglich built four models of Migma, devices producing fusion of deuterium atoms in colliding ion beams.

 Education and academic work

 Maglich received his Bachelor of Science degree from the University of Belgrade in 1951, his Master of Science from the University of Liverpool in 1955, and his Ph.D. in high-energy physics and nuclear engineering from the Massachusetts Institute of Technology in 1959.

 Upon receiving his Ph.D., Maglich joined Dr. Luis Walter Alvarez's research group at Lawrence Berkeley Lab.
 During this time, he, along with Fred Kirsten, invented the "sonic spark chamber", the first film-less spark chamber particle detector system.

 Maglich participated in the discovery of the omega meson, as described in Alvarez's Nobel lecture:

 Between 1963 and 1967, he worked at the European Organization for Nuclear Research (CERN) in Geneva, Switzerland.
 While conducting research at CERN, he invented the "missing mass spectrometer".
 With this instrument, his team of French and Swiss physicists reported the discovery of seven mesons.

 In 1967, Maglich joined the faculty of the University of Pennsylvania, as well as being visiting faculty at Princeton University.
 In 1969, he became professor and principal investigator for high energy physics at Rutgers University.
 In 1974, he left academia to pursue his research in the private sector.